Increment - Engage - Deliver

 • managers feeling more confident addressing problems proportionately

-• improved engagement through reduced frustration
+• improved engagement through reduced frustration, less back and forth and less repeat work

-• practical improvement capability that stays in-house
+• practical capability that stays in house

+The pace and nature of change depends on your context.
 The intention is not rapid transformation, but steady removal of friction.

 Next step